-It’s hard to understand how a type of fungus, that grows abundantly on dead logs and trees, can be medicinal for health.
+How can a type of fungus that grows abundantly on dead logs and trees be medicinal for health?
 The Chinese have understood the value of mushrooms for centuries.
 These shriveled, spongy-looking things are loaded with hundreds of therapeutic constituents that reduce inflammation, strengthen the immune system, and combat pathogenic organisms.
-Here are 3 reasons to use turkey tail mushrooms for cancer and other diseases.
+Here are 3 reasons to use turkey tail mushrooms for cancer and other chronic illnesses.

 [Read More: 7 Symptoms and Signs of Estrogen Dominance]